KPMG: Early years and mergers

 In 1979, Klynveld Kraayenhof & Co.
 (Netherlands), McLintock Main LaFrentz (United Kingdom / United States), and Deutsche Treuhand-Gesellschaft (Germany) formed KMG (Klynveld Main Goerdeler) as a grouping of independent national practices to create a strong European-based international firm.
 Deutsche Treuhand-Gesellschaft CEO Reinhard Goerdeler became the first CEO of KMG.
 In the United States, Main Lafrentz & Co. merged with Hurdman and Cranstoun to form Main Hurdman & Cranstoun.

 In 1987, KMG and Peat Marwick joined forces in the first mega-merger of large accounting firms and formed a firm called KPMG in the United States and most of the rest of the world and Peat Marwick McLintock in the United Kingdom.
 From 1984 Peat Marwick was the first, largest, and for some time the only large corporate customer of the Apple Macintosh, and the combined company retained the computer.

 In the Netherlands, due to the merger between PMI and KMG in 1988, PMI tax advisors joined Meijburg & Co.
 (The tax advisory agency Meijburg & Co. was founded by Willem Meijburg, Inspector of National Taxes, in 1939).
 Today, the Netherlands is the only country with two member firms of KPMG International: KPMG Audit (accountants) and Meijburg & Co (tax consultants).

 In 1991, the firm was renamed KPMG Peat Marwick, and in 1999, the name was reduced again to KPMG.
+(Note: KPMG derived from predecessor company founders: Piet Klijnveld, William Barclay Peat, James Marwick, and Reinhard Goerdeler.)
 In October 1997, KPMG and Ernst & Young announced they would merge.
 However, while the merger to form PwC was granted regulatory approval, the KPMG/Ernst & Young tie-up was later abandoned.